Vyral/kathleen-provancher/_posts/2024-09-26-the-latest-on-the-luxury-home-market.md

 ### **Bottom Line**

 With more million-dollar homes on the market and prices going up, you have luxury options to choose from and a chance to build significant long-term wealth.
 Want to see the best homes in our area?
-Let’s [get in touch](https://buyandsellvero.com/properties "Home Valuation"){: target="_blank" rel="noreferrer noopener"} today.
+Let’s [get in touch](https://buyandsellvero.com/agent/kathleen-provancher "Let's Get In Touch!"){: target="_blank" rel="noopener"} today.

 &nbsp;